Carmen D. Caruso

 Carmen thrives in trial practice having more than 30 years of experience where he has tried substantial cases, including civil and criminal cases, bench and jury trials, state and federal cases, evidentiary hearings at the preliminary injunction stage and arbitration hearings.

-Clients retain Carmen and other lawyers refer cases to his firm because they appreciate his single-minded focus on what is best for the client, his ability to “see around the corner” before issues become problems, and his creative thinking to win cases and solve client concerns.
+Clients retain Carmen and other lawyers refer cases to his firm because they appreciate his single-minded focus on what is best for the client, his ability to “see around the corner” and his creative thinking to win cases and solve client concerns.

 Lawyer for Lawyers & Other Professionals